 Karl Marx and Mikhail Bakunin fought for influence over the International Workingmen’s Association.
 While one might think this was just a personal power struggle, these two figures had very different ideas about how working people could win against oppression and of the role of centralized government in particular.
 Though himself a revolutionary who was radicalized in the struggle of 1848, Marx became associated with state socialism and more evolutionary approaches to empowerment of workers which took hold in Germany and spread outward from Northern Europe.
 Bakunin was the rhetorical figurehead of the anarchist and anarcho-syndicalist movements which took root in France, Spain and Italy and was all but extinguished after the Spanish Civil War in the 1930’s.
 While well acquainted with Marxist teaching, Goldman was a representative of the anarchist tradition via Bakunin’s disciple, Petr Kropotkin, whom she much admired; as well as being the product of her own experience and thinking on the problematic nature of state power.
 Individualism was a critical issue for Goldman in sharp contradistinction to Marxist teaching and many of the existentialists who later fell in line with Soviet approved propaganda.
 While generally supportive of the socialist tenet of abolishing private property, at times she sounds like Ayn Rand.
 Goldman was aware of the tension between the individual and society but was adamantly opposed to the subjugation of individual freedom.
 This sets her sharply apart from many subsequent thinkers who were grouped among existentialists and held that individuals essentially don’t exist apart from what the collective allows them to be, do or say.
 To Goldman and the anarchists this was anathema.
 To others on the left, especially Bolsheviks and their western apologists down to the present, individualism is synonymous with right-wing reaction and is an arch heresy to be banished or burned.
 For these, the pivotal anarchist theme of neither ruling nor being ruled is incomprehensible.

 The global anarchist movement was largely destroyed and swept down the memory hole after the failure of the anarcho-syndicalist Republic in Spain in the late 1930’s ending with the contest and joint experiment by the fascists and Soviets to control the narrative and shape the future for statist tyranny the world over.
 Picasso’s Guernica was an eloquent existentialist reaction to fascism and war on canvas that showed what power politics there meant in action.
 George Orwell was a war correspondent in Spain and wrote what may be his best, though hardly best known, book about it: Homage to Catalonia.
 He learned firsthand about the way power works and would likely continue to work in the world as long as people stay asleep.
 He also uncovered what remain to this day unpleasant truths for many on the left and in the Roman Catholic Church about how the Soviet spy service took up common cause with the fascists to destroy the Republic and allow Franco’s Falangistas to prevail.
-As a Marxist college history professor once said to this writer: comes the revolution, and no matter who wins, they shoot the anarchists first.
+As a Marxist college economics professor once said to this writer: comes the revolution, and no matter who wins, they shoot the anarchists first.